marcelodanieldm/rs-accessibility-tester/README.md

 # rs-accessibility-tester
-a accessibility tester based in PA11y and JS
+an accessibility tester based in PA11y and JS